BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/models.rst

 1D EBMs do not differ much from 0D ones.
 In 1D EBMs the earth is commonly described by a grid of latitudinal bands.
 The model equation as introduced above_ can directly be transfered to be valid for each latitudinal band seperately.

-As already mentioned, 1D EBMs use latitudinal transfer energy fluxes :math:`F_{transfer}` which consider an exchange of energy between those latitudinal bands.
-This term is crucial, because the energy balance resolved over the latitudes shows strong differences between equator and poles, which is logical due to the stronger insolation at the equator.
+As already mentioned, 1D EBMs use latitudinal transfer energy fluxes :math:`F_{transfer}` which consider an exchange of energy between latitudinal bands.
+This term is crucial, because the energy balance resolved over the latitudes shows strong differences between equator and poles due to the stronger insolation at the equator.

-By indentifying each latitudinal band and all its parameters with an index i, the simplest form of an 1D-EBM is described by:
+By identifying each latitudinal band and all its parameters with an index i, the simplest form of an 1D-EBM is described by:

 .. math::